Early Stages Breast Cancer – How to Spot It Early And Save Yourself

 Breast cancer is one of the leading causes of death among women, especially in developed countries.
 The earlier breast cancer is detected, the better the prognosis, and the less treatment is required.
-However, it’s hard to know if you’ve got breast cancer when you first notice a lump, especially self-diagnose.
-Here are a few things to look out for to spot it early and get the best possible care.
+However, it’s hard to know if you’ve got breast cancer when you first notice a lump, especially self-diagnosis.
+Here are a few things to look for to spot it early and get the best possible care.

-What are the early stages breast cancer?
+What are the early stages of breast cancer?

 The early stages of breast cancer are when the tumor is still small and can be easily removed.
 As the name suggests, it’s very early.
 Most women with early-stage breast cancer don’t realize they have it until they are diagnosed.
 The good news is that early detection saves lives.
-Research shows that detecting breast cancer early saves lives by up to 30%.
+Research shows that detecting breast cancer early saves lives up to 30%.

 The early stages of breast cancer can be challenging to spot, especially if you haven’t had any previous experience with it.
-Symptoms may be minimal, and there can be many reasons why your body reacts the way it does.
+Symptoms may be minimal, and there can be many reasons your body reacts the way it does.
 However, if you notice certain things, you may be able to get to the bottom of it sooner rather than later.
 Here are some of the most common early signs of breast cancer:

 * A lump in the armpit, breast, or underarm